Updated on September 6, 2022

 Treatment

-You can relieve headaches due to head injuries with over-the-counter painkillers.
-Antinausea drugs will also help in case of any feeling of nausea or vomiting.
+Over-the-counter painkillers can help with pain relief.
+Antinausea drugs will also help in case of nausea or vomiting.

 Less Common Causes of Pinpoint Pupils